LargeDumpling/QCQI-Solution/README.md

-# QCQI-Solution
+# Solution for *Quantum Computation and Quantum Information*
-Personal solutions for the famous textbook written by Nielsen, M.A. and Chuang, I.L., *Quantum Computation and Quantum Information: $10^{th}$ anniversary edition*.
+Personal solutions for the famous textbook written by Nielsen, M.A. and Chuang, I.L., *Quantum Computation and Quantum Information: 10th anniversary edition*.

+For any mistakes found or discussion, please contact me LargeDumpling@foxmail.com.

 Current progress: